microsoft/FactoryOrchestrator/docs/docs/use-the-factory-orchestrator-api.md

 Other supported cmdlets are: New-FactoryOrchestratorTask, New-FactoryOrchestratorTaskList, and New-FactoryOrchestratorServerPoller.
 They return new TaskBase, TaskList, and ServerPoller objects respectively.

+Below is a sample PowerShell script showing how you can use these cmdlets:
 ```powershell
 # Import client module
 Import-Module FactoryOrchestratorClient.psd1